 - Preheat your oven to 400F.
-Then, cut the brussel sprouts into quarters and mince your garlic.
+Then, cut the brussels sprouts into quarters and mince your garlic.

 - Spray a large baking tray with cooking spray or oil to coat.
-Next, add your brussel sprouts and minced garlic to the pan and toss with the avocado oil, salt, & pepper.
-Roast in the oven for 20 minutes until the brussel sprouts are browned and beginning to crisp.
+Next, add your brussels sprouts and minced garlic to the pan and toss with the avocado oil, salt, & pepper.
+Roast in the oven for 20 minutes until the brussels sprouts are browned and beginning to crisp.

-- Remove the brussel sprouts from the oven and stir.
-Preheat the oven to 475 and add the brussel sprouts bake to the oven.
+- Remove the brussels sprouts from the oven and stir.
+Preheat the oven to 475 and add the brussels sprouts bake to the oven.
 Cook an additional 5-8 minutes.
 Watch closely to make sure they do not burn.

-- Immediately drizzle the miso sauce on top while the brussel sprouts are still hot.
+- Immediately drizzle the miso sauce on top while the brussels sprouts are still hot.
 Use a spoon to evenly mix the thick sauce over the brussels until evenly coated.

 - Top with sesame seeds and serve.
 Enjoy!

-Keywords: roasted brussel sprouts, miso brussel sprouts, roasted brussel sprouts with miso, vegetarian miso recipes, creative ways to use miso paste, roasted brussel sprouts with garlic
+Keywords: roasted brussels sprouts, miso brussels sprouts, roasted brussel sprouts with miso, vegetarian miso recipes, creative ways to use miso paste, roasted brussels sprouts with garlic